Students with a GPA below 2.00 should know the following information. Click on the links below for additional information.

 The Faculty Senate of George Mason University passed a resolution that limits undergraduate students with a cumulative GPA below 2.00 to a maximum of 13 credit hours.
 All undergraduate students returning from suspension are also limited to a maximum of 13 credit hours.
 These limits on registration are strictly enforced.

 Freshmen and transfer students in their first semester of study at Mason will receive probation as the strongest academic sanction.
 GPA retention levels, as stated above, will apply in all subsequent semesters.
-Students in this category should be on notices that they must improve their academic record to avoid suspension in future semesters; in particular they should consult their advisors and consider repeating courses to achieve academic good standing.
+Students in this category should be on notice that they must improve their academic record to avoid suspension in future semesters; in particular they should consult their advisors and consider repeating courses to achieve academic good standing.

 Students on academic warning are still considered in good academic standing but they will be limited to a maximum of 13 credits until they achieve a cumulative 2.0 grade point average.
 Students registered for 14 or more credits under Warning are responsible for seeking academic advisement and adjusting their enrollment to a maximum of 13 credits.
 Students on academic warning may participate fully in student activities unless that activity imposes stricter limits.